“What to do after being a seasonal park ranger?”

 The "permanents versus the seasonals" sounds like an 80s teen drama.

 The permanents versus the seasonals.
 It sounds like an 80s teen drama–the “richies” versus the poor, the “freaks” versus the “normies.”
 Yet here we are.
-The US National Park Service, arranged in a class system like those invented by teenagers.
+The US National Park Service, arranged in a class system like one invented by teenagers.

 When you have such distinct divisions–a relative caste system–there will be consequences.
 There will be haves and have-nots.
 I met plenty of compassionate permanent rangers who treated me like an actual human being.
 But that is not the dominant culture of the NPS.